Planning & Details

 Black Sheep Inn is nestled high in the Andes Mountains, 10,500 feet (3200 meters) above sea

-We live in an area with a very temperate climate.
+It is an area with a very temperate climate.
 We like to call it 'eternal spring'.

 Daytime temperatures range from a low of 60°F or 15°C to a high of about 75°F or 23°C.